 How will Pacific Premier Bank products be impacted?

-After December 31, 2021, Pacific Premier will cease offering LIBOR as a pricing benchmark for any new contracts, including loan originations, loan renewals, and maturity extensions.
-Additionally, existing contracts and documentation for loans and loans tied to a back-to-back swap that do not have fallback language* may need to be amended to include fallback language, or will need to be transitioned from LIBOR to an alternative reference rate when LIBOR is discontinued, non-representative, or unavailable.
+As of December 31, 2021, Pacific Premier ceased offering LIBOR as a pricing benchmark for any new contracts, including loan originations, loan renewals, and maturity extensions.
+Existing contracts and documentation for loans and loans tied to a back-to-back swap that do not have fallback language* may need to be amended to include fallback language, or will need to be transitioned from LIBOR to an alternative reference rate when LIBOR is discontinued, non-representative, or unavailable.

 * Fallback language refers to the legal provisions in a contract that define the process through which a replacement rate can be identified if the underlying reference rate in the product (e.g. LIBOR) is discontinued, non-representative, or unavailable.
 (ARRC FAQ Version: August 27, 2021)